Gy114Deep/connectivity-to-internet/README.md

       May your device is disconnected from the network.
       May your security system blocked the ping requests.
       The given ipaddress is no longer assigned to any device.etc.
+# TYPES OF IP-ADDRESS
+hello! it is a beginner level of project that designed to check the IP address is *public* or *private* that is given in the *csv* file using some basic modules of python features -
+     How to call *csv* file to the python file.
+     Checking of IP address is it valid or not.
+     Beginner designed .
+     Help to improve python by practicing the code